King County Promise

 What is the King County Promise?

-King County Promise is a visionary, comprehensive and equitable K12-postsecondary strategy aimed at addressing systemic barriers to access and completion for young people in King County who have historically been underserved.
+The King County Promise is a visionary, comprehensive and equitable K–12 to postsecondary strategy aimed at addressing systemic barriers to access and completion for young people in King County who have historically been underserved.
 The King County Promise components are all research-based solutions and rooted in student feedback about the biggest gaps and barriers in our region.
 The King County Promise includes:

-1. Enhance K12 & college navigation support system for historically underserved students:
+1. Enhanced K–12 and college navigation support system for historically underserved students:

 - High-quality navigation and advising services to help historically underserved students navigate from high school to and through college.
 The King County Promise would provide resources for targeted, individualized support at local high schools and colleges for students who need it the most.

 - Intensive community based supports to help students get “back on track” to a credential.
-The King County Promise would provide resources for community based organizations that support opportunity youth and other underserved young people in accessing and succeeding in postsecondary education.
+The King County Promise provides resources for community based organizations that support opportunity youth and other underserved young people in accessing and succeeding in postsecondary education.

 - A supplemental grant of $1,000 per year for non-tuition expenses to help young people with the greatest financial need cover living and life expenses like housing, childcare and transportation.
 This grant would be available to young people with the highest financial need, with an expected family financial contribution of zero.